 In Conversation: The Role of Research and Evidence in School Integration Policies

 This is the second of two conversations by current and former colleagues Robert “Bob” Kim and Terris Ross.
 Kim, an AIR Institute Fellow, served as deputy assistant secretary in the Office for Civil Rights of the U.S. Department of Education during the Obama administration.
-Ross is a program director for the AIR Equity Initiative.
+Ross is a managing director for the AIR Equity Initiative.
 She conducted and led numerous PreK-12 research and evaluation projects at the U.S. Department of Education, where she worked with Kim for several years.
 Their first conversation focused on policy development and implementation, and the below explores school integration policies.

 Bob: School integration is one focus for the AIR Equity Initiative and the work we are doing together at AIR.
 In your opinion, what is the state of school integration in our country?

 What might we accomplish if we combined multiple evidence-based strategies, such as universal preschool and equitable funding practices, with district, school, and classroom integration efforts?